 Put the roast in the skillet and sear on all sides, turning with tongs.
 Don’t forget to sear the ends, too.
 Transfer the roast directly to the grill grate and carefully remove the skillet from the grill.
 (It will be very hot, so put it in a place where no one will touch it accidentally, such as in your oven, which of course, you never use anymore.)

-Reduce the temperature of the Traeger to 200 degrees F. You can leave the grill lid open for a few minutes to hasten the cooling.
+Reduce the temperature of the Traeger by selecting the "Smoke" setting on your thermostat.
+You can leave the grill lid open for a few minutes to hasten the cooling.

 Roast the meat for 3 to 3-1/2 hours, or until the internal temperature in the thickest part of the meat is 135 degrees F when read on an instant-read meat thermometer.
 Let the meat cool to room temperature, then cover tightly with aluminum foil or plastic wrap.
 Chill for several hours, or overnight.
 Remove the butcher string.
 Slice the roast very thinly, preferably on a meat slicer, and use to build your favorite roast beef sandwich.